What is a Reverse Mortgage Loan?

 The most common type of reverse mortgage loan is called a Home Equity Conversion Mortgage (HECM).
 HECMs are FHA-insured, which means the insurance comes into play if the loan is accelerated (called due) for one of the reasons listed below and the house isn’t worth enough to pay back the lender in full through a foreclosure sale.
 In those cases, the FHA will compensate the lender for the loss.

 In a regular “forward” mortgage, the borrower gets a lump sum of money from the lender, and then makes monthly payments towards repaying the money, including interest.

-Reverse mortgages are generally available to any homeowner over the age of 62 who has substantial equity in the home.
-Reverse mortgages generally don’t require a credit or income test.
+Reverse mortgage loans are generally available to any homeowner over the age of 62 who has substantial equity in the home.
+Reverse mortgage loans generally don’t require a credit or income test.
 However, they do require financial counseling from a HUD-approved HECM counselor.

 How Much Can You Borrow?

 The amount you can borrow is based on your home’s value, current interest rates, and your age.
 Also, there are limits to how much of your home’s value you can draw out.

 As of January 2018, the most money available with a HECM $679,650.
 Also, a borrower may get only 60% of the loan at closing or in the first year, subject to a few exceptions.Questions?
 Contact Home Financial Group Today!